BBC National Short Story Award 2014

 The judges have been announced for the BBC National Short Story Award in partnership with Booktrust

 BBC Creative Director and presenter Alan Yentob will chair the judging panel for the BBC National Short Story Award 2014.
-Joining Alan on this year's panel are writers Amit Chaudhuri, Laura Dockrill and Adam Foulds and regular judge Di Speirs.
+Joining Alan on this year's panel are writers, Laura Dockrill and Adam Foulds, editor, Philip Gwyn Jones and regular judge from the BBC, Di Speirs.

 Now in its ninth year, the Award is one of the most prestigious for a single short story, with the winning author receiving £15,000, the runner-up £3,000 and three further shortlisted authors £500 each.